Special permits for public service vehicles (PSVs)

 A Garda PSV officer checks the vehicle to make sure it is fit to carry passengers and that it meets with all the safety regulations e.g., are the walkways wide enough; are there enough emergency exits etc. For further information contact your local PSV Carriage Office.

-- Emergency door permit for new and imported minibus e.g., Ford Transit, Mercedes Sprinter
+- Emergency door permit for new and imported minibus, when requested by a PSV officer e.g., Ford Transit, Mercedes Sprinter

 - Standee permit for omnibus, standee, or open-top bus e.g., Dublin Bus, Airport Bus